 At the heart of diversity, equity, and inclusion, are identity, and belonging.
 We are all made of many identities, the things that make us who we are.
 Identity goes beyond just race or gender; it also includes class, education, religion, sexual orientation, language, physical and mental ability, age, size – the list goes on and on.

 When we think about “flourishing,” we think of a person who is successful and thriving.
 And in order to flourish, we must look at the person as a whole, rather than in separate, compartmentalized pieces.
-Diversity, equity, and inclusion – and therefore, identity – are key components of connecting with the whole person, and show up across all six human domains of Flourishing as defined by Harvard’s T.H.
+Diversity, equity, and inclusion – and therefore, identity – are key components of connecting with the whole person, and show up across all six human domains of Flourishing as defined by SHINE (Sustainability and Health Initiative for NetPositive Enterprise) at Harvard T.H.
 Chan School of Public Health.

 Domains of Human Flourishing: